 Dedicated amateurs descend on the private Oceanside Country Club in nearby Ormond Beach for the annual South Atlantic Amateur Championship for Women, better known as the SALLY.

-And when it comes to action off the fairways, Daytona's top-notch hotels, shopping and restaurants are icing on the cake.
+And when it comes to action off the fairways, Daytona Beach's man new and top-notch hotels, shopping and restaurants are icing on the cake.

 Customize Your Golf Vacation

-Being able to choose from small, family-run establishments and larger luxury resorts means golfers can truly custom design their vacations.
+Being able to choose from small, family-run establishments and larger luxury resorts means golfers can custom-design their vacations.
 And course offerings are just as diverse when it comes to challenge and character.
-With Golf Daytona Beach doing the logistical legwork of finding discounted rooms and tee times, your only task is choosing a course that suits your personal style.
+With Golf Daytona Beach doing the logistical legwork of finding the perfect accommodations for your budget and tee times, your only task is choosing a course that suits your personal style.

 Feel like a classic round in Old Florida surroundings of pine groves and majestic oak trees?
 Tee up at the Daytona Beach Golf Club, where two courses allow you to opt for ample water hazards or drier environs.